 – ‘As a man thinketh in his heart, so is he.’

-This is perhaps the most basic statement of how I believe our minds work: our minds will believe everything we tell them, so this November make a conscious effort to feed your mind positive ideas of love and joy and visions of abundance.
+This is perhaps the most basic statement of how I believe our minds work: our minds will believe everything we tell them, so make a conscious effort to feed your mind positive ideas of love and joy and visions of abundance.